Rob the Mob Movie

-In this first of a 2-part series, Gary and Aaron reveal it was John Gotti that inspired the Bonnie and Clyde couple made famous for robbing New York City mafia social clubs.
-The story was made into crime film in 2014.
+In this first of a 2-part series, Gary and Aaron reveal that John Gotti inspired the Bonnie and Clyde couple made famous for robbing New York City mafia social clubs.
+The story was made into a crime film in 2014.
 Rob the Mob was directed by Raymond De Felitta and written by Jonathan Fernandez.
-The film stars Michael Pitt, Nina Arianda, Andy García, Ray Romano, Aida Turturro, Frank Whaley, Michael Rispoli, and Joseph R. Gannascoli, and is based on a true story.
+The film stars Michael Pitt, Nina Arianda, Andy García, Ray Romano, Aida Turturro, Frank Whaley, Michael Rispoli, and Joseph R. Gannascoli and is based on a true story.
 It was released on March 21, 2014.
-Below is a clip of Tommy Uva forcing the mobster to strip.

 Rob the Mob begins in 1992 when a drug addict ex-con named Tommy Uva got a job with his wife and fellow drug addict Rosemarie at a debt collection agency.
 The boss, Michael Schussel, would later say that they were both were entranced with Gotti and the mafia.
 He described the pair as Mafia groupies who had at one time asked for days off to attend the trial of the Gambino boss John Gotti.
 The movie suggests that was where Tommy Uva got the idea because Sammy the Bull testified that mob guys played high stakes card games and never carried guns inside the social clubs.
 Sammy the Bull did testify at that trial and it would be probable that he would say something like this.
 Gotti was in a trial during the spring of 1992.